We had a lot of fun working on the Periodic Table of Office Design which we hope you find not only useful but also inspiring.

 Ceilings – Ceiling are an often overlooked, almost ‘invisible’ workplace element and up to a few years ago, the norm was for companies and designers to install a ceiling grid structure and tiles which hid ductwork and mechanical services.
 However, over recent years, exposed ceilings have been very much ‘on trend’ with exposed services, ductwork and electrical components complimenting a desire to convey a raw, urbane look and feel.

-Comms – Many offices require a dedicated comms rooms where IT equipment such as server stacks that provide the space with connectivity are housed.
-The space requires specialist consideration and treatment with regard to air conditioning, ventilation and heating with a constant, consistent temperature required at all times.
+Comms – Many offices require a dedicated comms room where IT equipment such as server stacks that provide the space with connectivity are housed.
+The space requires special consideration and treatment with regard to air conditioning, ventilation and heating with a constant, consistent temperature required at all times.

 Partitioning – Partitioning allows clients to divide the office into different areas and spaces such as meeting rooms, private offices, reception and breakout spaces.
 When it comes to partitioning, there are now numerous options from traditional stud partitioning to glazed partitions to newer, metal grid-like wonderwall structures that divide spaces.